andyryan84874/vue-intl-phone-input/docs/guide/getting-started.md

   [More info on installation](/guide/installation)

-- Use the `vue-tel-input` component:
+- Use the `vue-intl-phone-input` component:

   ```html
   <template>